Stevan M. Weine, MD

 Reshma Shah, MD

-Assistant Professor, Director of Developmental and Behavioral Pediatrics
+Assistant Professor, Director of Developmental and Behavioral Pediatrics, Department of Pediatrics

 Reshma Shah, MD is an Assistant Professor of Pediatrics and a Fellow in the Institute for Health Research and Policy at the University of Illinois at Chicago.
 She is also the Director of Developmental and Behavioral Pediatrics in the Department of Pediatrics.
 As a developmental-behavioral pediatrician, Dr. Shah cares for young children with developmental disabilities, speech and language delays, and learning challenges.